 When we assume why someone is doing something, we are judging them.
 That is our problem, not theirs.
 Ouch right.
 Facebook exposes our hearts perhaps more clearly than anything else in our time.
 It is like a mirror, showing us what is in our heart.

 Facebook not only allows us to see what's in our heart, it also shows us what we idolize.
-Unfollowing people who don't agree with us, getting mad at how people say things because it's not how we would say it... it's like we try to build this little personal utopia only allowing ourselves to hear from people who think and act just like us.
+Unfollowing people who don't agree with us, getting mad at how people say things because it's not how we would say it, assuming why someone said something they did was out of spite and aimed at you and having bad feelings toward someone because of what they posted.
+It's like we try to build this little personal utopia only allowing ourselves to hear from people who think and act just like us.
 But how can we really grow if there is no friction?
 Iron sharpens iron.